 The STAREBEI (STAges de REcherche BEI-EIB research internships) programme provides grants to universities in order to finance junior researchers carrying out research projects proposed by the EIB Group (EIB and EIF) under the joint supervision of a university tutor and an EIB co-tutor.
 The programme provides a rich experience for young researchers and the research projects contribute to the know-how of both the EIB Group and academia.
 The programme is open to any university located in EU, Candidate and Potential Candidate Countriesproviding doctorate degrees in line with the Bologna Process.
 The grant must be channelled through the university.
 The length of the project varies between six months and one year.
 The period is defined on a case-by-case basis in order to fulfil both the needs of the researcher and the requirements of the project.
 The project should involve some presence of the researcher at the Bank’s premises.
-To date, more than 30 young researchers from 26 universities in 11 European countries have benefited from the STAREBEI programme.

 How to apply?

 Applications for the STAREBEI grant can be submitted throughout the year.
 Most research proposals originate from within the EIB in collaboration with a university professor or senior researcher (the university tutor).
 It is also possible for university researchers to suggest initial proposals on topics of interest for the EIB.
 In such a case, the EIB Institute will look for an EIB employee willing to act as a tutor if the proposal is awarded a STAREBEI grant.
 If an EIB co-tutor is identified s/he will prepare the final application together with the researcher.
 Applications will only be accepted for evaluation if they are supported both by a university tutor and an EIB co-tutor.
 The EIB co-tutor submits the final application to the EIB Institute and will be the contact person for relations with the university.

 The application should contain the following: